marinari/wats1030-manipulating-text/README.md

 * In the short story "The Machine Stops" (contained in the `the_machine_stops.txt` file), the main characters are Vishta and Kuno.
 How many times does the word "Vishta" show up in the short story?
 How many times does the word "Kuno" show up in the short story?
-(Type your answers here.)
+Kuno was found 25 times.
+Vishta kept saying it was found zero times when I searched for it.

 ## Stretch Goals